Moros1138/pge-template-project/README.md

 cmake --build emscripten-build
 ```

-The compiled HTML, Javascript, WebAssembly, and Data will be in the ``bin`` directory.
+The compiled HTML, Javascript, WebAssembly, and Data will be in the ``emscripten-build/bin`` directory.

 If you lack some sort of live server extension to your IDE, you can view it using the ``emrun`` utility, like so: